PalabraAI/palabra-ai-javascript/README.md

 ---

-The examples below demonstrate how to integrate Palabra's real-time translation into any web application and control audio output as needed.
+The examples below show how to integrate Palabra's real-time translation into any web application and control audio output as needed.

 ## Monorepo Structure
 ## Development Setup